EmilStenstrom/mybgg/README.md

 - Check that the script said "Successfully uploaded to GitHub" when you ran it
 - Try accessing your site in an incognito/private browser window (clears cache)

-**TOML syntax error when editing config.toml**:
+**Invalid configuration syntax**:
+- Make sure each line follows the format: `key = value`
-- Check that strings with spaces are properly quoted: `title = "John's boardgames"`
+- For values with apostrophes or spaces, use quotes: `title = "John's boardgames"`
-- Make sure section names are in square brackets: `[project]`
-- Use [TOML Lint](https://www.toml-lint.com/) to validate your syntax
-- TOML is more forgiving than JSON - no trailing commas to worry about!
+- Check that there are no extra spaces around the `=` sign
+- Comments should start with `#`
+- If syntax highlighting looks broken, make sure apostrophes are inside quotes

 ### Less Common Issues